Selim I: Campaign of Trebizond (1505)

+In 1505, Ebrahim Mirza, a Safavid prince and the younger brother of Shah Ismail I of Iran, marched on Trabzon with an army of 3,000.
+Hearing of this, Selim left the city with an expeditionary force consisting of 450 men, who, under his personal command, repelled the exponentially larger Safavid army, and chased Ebrahim Mirza to Erzincan.
+Selim's incursion into Erzincan resulted in Shah Ismail writing a letter of complaint to Sultan Bayezid II, but did not get any results.

 Battle of Erzincan (1507)

 In 1507, the Safavids under the command of Shah Ismail organized an expedition against Ala al-Dawla Bozkurt of Dulkadir.
-During this expedition, Shah Ismail, who had crossed into Ottoman territory without permission, also included Turkmen warriors who were Ottoman subjects in his army.
-These actions of Shah Ismail were a violation of Ottoman sovereignty.
-Bayezid II did not respond to these violations, but Selim, the governor of Trabzon at the time, attacked Erzincan and Bayburt, which belonged to the Safavids, and defeated the 10,000 men Safavid army sent by Shah Ismail in Erzincan.
+During this expedition, Shah Ismail, who had crossed into Ottoman territory without permission, also conscripted Turkmen warriors who were Ottoman subjects into his army.

+These actions of Shah Ismail I were a violation of Ottoman sovereignty.
+Bayezid II did not respond to these violations, but Prince Selim, who was still governor of Trabzon at the time, attacked Erzincan and Bayburt, which belonged to the Safavids, and defeated the 10,000 strong Safavid army sent by Shah Ismail I at Erzincan.